Joseph Newhouse, PhD

 Dr. Newhouse is the John D. MacArthur Professor of Health Policy and Management at Harvard University, Director of the Division of Health Policy Research and Education, chair of the Committee on Higher Degrees in Health Policy, and Director of the Interfaculty Initiative in Health Policy.
-He is a member of the faculties of the John F. Kennedy School of Government, the Harvard Medical School, the Harvard School of Public Health, and the Faculty of Arts and Sciences, as well as a Faculty Research Associate of the National Bureau of Economic Research.
+He is a member of the faculties of the Harvard Kennedy School, the Harvard Medical School, the Harvard T.H.
+Chan School of Public Health, and the Faculty of Arts and Sciences, as well as a Faculty Research Associate of the National Bureau of Economic Research.
 He received B.A. and Ph.D. degrees in Economics from Harvard University.
 Following his Bachelors degree, he was a Fulbright Scholar in Germany.
-Dr. Newhouse spent the first twenty years of his career at RAND, where he designed and directed the RAND Health Insurance Experiment, which studied the consequences of different ways of financing medical services.
+Dr. Newhouse spent the first twenty years of his career at RAND, where he designed and directed the RAND Health Insurance Experiment.
 From 1981 to 1985 he was Head of the RAND Economics Department.

-In 1981 he became the founding editor of the Journal of Health Economics.
+In 1981 he became the founding editor of the Journal of Health Economics, which he edited for 30 years.
 He is a current member of the editorial board of the New England Journal of Medicine and a past member of the editorial board of the Journal of Economic Perspectives.
-He was elected to the Institute of Medicine (IOM) in 1977 and has served two terms on its governing Council; in 2009 he won the Adam Yarmolinsky Award for meritorious service to the IOM.
-He has been elected a Fellow of the American Academy of Arts and Sciences and of the American Association for the Advancement of Science.
-He is a past President of the Association for Health Services Research (AHSR), now AcademyHealth, and of the International Health Economics Association and was the inaugural President of the American Society of Health Economists.
-He is a member of the CBO Board of Health Advisers and the Comptroller General’s Advisory Committee.
+In 1977 he was elected to the National Academy of Medicine (formerly the Institute of Medicine) and served two terms on its governing Council.
+In 1995 he was elected a Fellow of the American Academy of Arts and Sciences.
+He is a past President of the Association for Health Services Research (AHSR), now AcademyHealth, of the International Health Economics Association, and was the inaugural President of the American Society of Health Economists.
+He is a member of the Comptroller General’s Advisory Committee.
 He has served as the vice-chair of the Medicare Payment Advisory Commission, which reviews Medicare payment policy and makes recommendations to the Congress.
 This Commission resulted from the 1997 merger of two predecessor commissions, the Prospective Payment Assessment Commission and the Physician Payment Review Commission.
-Newhouse chaired the former Commission and served as a Commissioner on the latter.
-He currently serves on the Committee on National Statistics and on the Science, Technology, and Economic Policy boards of the National Research Council.
-He served as a regent of the National Library of Medicine from 1999 to 2003.
+Newhouse chaired the former and served as a Commissioner on the latter.
+From 2007-2012 he served on the CBO Board of Health Advisers, from 2006-2012 on the Committee on National Statistics of the National Research Council, from 2004-2012 on the Science, Technology, and Economic Policy board of the National Research Council, and from 1999-2003 as a regent of the National Library of Medicine.
 He is a director of Aetna, Abt Associates, and the National Committee for Quality Assurance.